Slash (musician): 1985–1996: first stint with Guns N' Roses

 In May 1991, the band embarked on the two-and-a-half-year-long Use Your Illusion Tour.
 The following September, Guns N' Roses released the long-awaited albums Use Your Illusion I and Use Your Illusion II, which debuted at No. 2 and No. 1, respectively, on the U.S. chart, a feat not achieved by any other group.
 Stradlin abruptly left the band in November; he was replaced by Gilby Clarke of Candy and Kill for Thrills.
-The tour ended on July 17, 1993.
+The tour ended on 17 July 1993.
 In November of that year, the band released "The Spaghetti Incident?", a cover album of mostly punk songs, which proved less successful than its predecessors.
 Slash then wrote several songs for what would have become the follow-up album to the Use Your Illusion double album.
-Rose and Duff, rejected the material.
+Rose and McKagan rejected the material.

 With the band's failure to collaborate resulting in no album being recorded, Slash announced in October 1996 that he was no longer a part of Guns N' Roses.
 Slash stated at the time "Axl and I have not been capable of seeing eye to eye on Guns N' Roses for some time.
 We tried to collaborate, but at this point, I'm no longer in the band."
 Paul Tobias's inclusion in the band was another factor in Slash leaving, with Slash having both "creative and personal" differences with Tobias.
 In his 2007 autobiography, Slash stated that his decision to leave the band was not based on artistic differences with Rose, but on Rose's constant lateness to concerts, the alleged legal manipulation Rose used (since denied by Rose) to gain control of the band, and the departures of Adler and Stradlin.